 \section{Conclusion}

-We presented a simple yet effective strategy to compute the error estimate for droplet simulations with front tracking method.
+We presented a simple yet effective strategy to compute the error estimate for droplet simulations with a front-tracking method.
 The one-dimensional model used for the simulations is accurate for shear-induced droplets in a co-flowing environment.
-The mixed form equations naturally incorporate a smooth flux as a part of the solution, which allows us to use the flux-based error estimation.
-The comparison of error evolution for 85\% glycerol droplets in quiescent air is presented for a non-refined and adaptively refined grid.
+The mixed form equations naturally incorporate a smooth flux as part of the solution, enabling flux-based error estimation.
+The comparison of error evolution for 85\% glycerol droplets in co-flowing air is presented for unrefined, regularly refined, and adaptively refined grids.
 This comparison shows that the adaptively refined grid provides improved stability and accuracy in capturing the droplet interface.
-The one-dimensional model has been previously used for conducting uncertainty quantification (UQ) analysis for droplet atomization in hybrid rocket combustion \cite{Georgalis2024UQ}.
-The presented error estimate can further enhance the accuracy of the UQ analysis.
+The AMR approach keeps the quantities of interest within $1\%$ of the regular-refinement case while reducing the computational cost by $\approx 76\%$ by using $\approx 82\%$ fewer elements.